Princess Diana once famously said, “There were three of us in this marriage, so it was a bit crowded.”

 But instead of a throne-grabbing former lover elbowing in on my marriage, there’s someone more guileless, someone who doesn’t have an agenda but nonetheless is in competition for my husband’s affections.
 Casting meaningful glances with his big, brown eyes and wafting into the room with what can only be described as an unholy stench, that someone is the dog.

 And the feeling’s mutual.
 The dog, it seems, is the center of my husband’s universe.

-So I know I’m not alone in this scenario: my husband comes bounding in from work and heads straight for a cuddle.
-With the dog.
+My husband comes bounding in from work and heads straight for a cuddle… With the dog.
 Eventually, after ascertaining the dog has had his basic needs met – and then some – he might inquire how I am.
 He won’t rush to see if I need a drink or pat me on the head.
 To be fair, I’d be more likely to punch him than lick his face if he tried ruffling my ears, but a post-work gin & tonic wouldn’t go amiss.

 So what am I to do?
 Ignore and rise above it?
 Turn myself into a shedding, drooling, geriatric doofus with an odor problem and a taste for roadkill?
 Join forces with the canine contender for my family’s love?